 American forces began to withdraw from the city and the soldiers, in the hospital, began to wonder if they would be left to the Japanese.
 It was at that time that the Japanese commanding officer agreed to allow one ship out of Manila to carry the wounded.
 The conditions of the deal were the ship could only carry wounded and nothing of military value.
 Gen. Douglas MacArthur asked if there were any ships available in the harbor and was told there were two.
 One was a lumber schooner that was not fit for the open sea.
 The other, the S.S.
 Mactan, had been used for inter-island travel for years and had been condemned.
 MacArthur ordered that the Mactan be made ready, and within two days it had been painted white, by Filipino workers, and red crosses were painted on its sides.

 On December 31, 1941, the patients were informed that the Japanese had agreed to allow a ship to leave Manila with the wounded.
-Emmett and other patients were moved to the docks to be put on the Mactan.
+Albert and other patients were moved to the docks to be put on the Mactan.
 The ship was only about 2000 tons and was infested with copra beetles, red ants, and cockroaches.
 The patients were placed on mattresses on the deck of the ship because there was no room for them below deck.
 At ten P.M., the ship sailed and zig-zagged its way through the harbor to avoid mines.
 As it left Manila, the patients could see and hear the explosions of gasoline storage tanks and ammunition dumps being dynamited by American troops.
 The patients had not been told about their destination so when the silhouette of Corregidor loomed out of the darkness they believed this was their destination.
 When the island began to fade into the darkness, the patients knew for the first time that they were being sent to Australia.

 The ship headed south, in Japanese-controlled waters, and the wounded expected that any time it would be hit by a torpedo.
 On January 7, it arrived at Makassar, East Dutch Indies, and a Dutch pilot came aboard to dock the ship.
 While there, a plane was spotted and air raid sirens and alarms sounded.
 It turned out that the plane was from a friendly country.
 The men on the ship learned later that the pier where they were docked was mined and almost blown up while the ship was tied to it.

 The ship ran into a typhoon on January 16 and rode it out.
 Two days later, the men heard that a Japanese radio broadcast had been intercepted that claimed the S.S.
 Mactan had been sunk at sea resulting in the deaths of all on board.
-The ship arrived at Townsville, Australia, on the 20th, and seven bags of cement were brought aboard to waterproof the ship’s hull.
+The waters were infested with Japanese submarines, but the ship arrived at Townsville, Australia, on the 20th, and seven bags of cement were brought aboard to waterproof the ship’s hull.
 The next day, food, water, clean linens, and medicine were brought aboard.
 The ship sailed on the 23rd and arrived at Brisbane, Australia, the next day.
 While there, the men drank milk and were fed.
 It sailed on the 25th For Sydney, finally arriving there on January 27.
 The wounded and sick were told that a new hospital, 113th Australian General Hospital, had opened ten miles from Sydney and they would be transported there.

+From Janesville, he went to Ft.
+Sam Houston, Texas on August 222.
 For the remainder of the war, Albert was assigned to the military supply movement as a Military Distribution Planning Officer on the West Coast in San Francisco.
 He rose in rank to captain and was discharged from the army on January 15, 1946.

 Albert J. Bartz married Jeanette Worthington on September 5, 1947, and went to work for the General Motors plant in Janesville and retired in 1970 and died on March 30, 1973, in Janesville and was buried at Fassett Cemetery in Edgerton, Wisconsin.